-Admiral Sir Lewis Bayly, Commander, Southern Ireland, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters
+Admiral Sir Lewis Bayly, R.N., Commander, Southern Ireland, to Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters

 27. 10.
 18

 (1) We must hold Heligoland in the armistice; that should be a ‘sine qua non’.
 If I were on the conference I would say Borkum as well, but Heligoland must be occupied by one of the Allied nations (and never given up).

 (2) Surely it is not true that recommendations placed on US naval officers’ records by foreign officers are to be removed.
 They say so here, and are very sad, but I cannot believe it.
 I think relaxing escorts at present is very dangerous; if we have not been able to trust the Hun before why trust him now.